-The CAT Exam Paper has three sections namely VARC, DILR and QA (in that order).
-Each section will be for 1 hour and after 60 minutes automatically the next section will open.
+CAT question paper has three sections namely VARC, DILR and QA (in that order).
+Each section will be of 1 hour and after 60 minutes the next section will open automatically.
+CAT Exam Pattern is given detail below.

-- Online Test: Since 2009 CAT Exam has only been conducted only in the Online mode as Computer-based test pattern (CBT).
+Online Test: Since 2009 CAT Exam has been conducted only in the online mode as Computer-based test pattern (CBT).

-- Duration: The total time allotted for the CAT is 3 Hours or 180 Minutes, without any breaks in between.
+Duration: Total time allotted for the CAT is 3 Hours or 180 Minutes, without any breaks in between.

-- Exam paper pattern: The CAT consists of only one paper with 100 questions including both Objective type and Non-Objective type questions.
+Exam paper pattern: CAT consists of only one paper with 100 questions including both Objective type and Non-Objective type questions.

-Note: Students can learn more about CAT Syllabus before diving into the CAT Exam Pattern.
+Note: Students can learn more about effective steps to crack CAT after knowing the CAT Exam Pattern.
 It helps to have a wide view of the exam.

-CAT 2019 has three major sections for English and Maths.
+CAT 2020 has three major sections for English and Maths.
 The three sections are given below.
-Each section needs a different kind of preparation, depending on the strengths and weakness of the student.
+Each section needs a different kind of preparation, depending on the strengths and weaknesses of the student.
+The difficulty level of Exam Pattern for CAT varies from medium to hard.
+This is because the exam is accepted by the premier institutes of India.

 |CAT Subjects||Abbreviated as|